Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: A generic parallel resampling algorithm

-Given a resampling oracle $r$ satisfying (C1)--(C4), (D1), (D2), we use the following generic parallel Algorithm~\ref{par-alg1}.
-This algorithm requires a key subroutine to find the LFMIS of a directed graph.
-We give a more precise definition and a parallel algorithm later in Section~\ref{lfmis-sec}, but to summarize, the LFMIS $I$ with respect to a permutation $\pi$ is produced by iterating through $i = 1, \dots, |V|$; we add $\pi(i)$ to $I$, unless there is already some $w \in I$ with an edge from $w$ to $\pi (i)$.

-For maximum generality, we analyze Algorithm~\ref{par-alg1} in terms of two parameters $W, \epsilon$ from the Shearer LLLL criterion.
-Please see Appendix~\ref{app-kolm} for a precise definition.
+Clearly, if Algorithm~\ref{par-alg1} terminates, then all the bad-events in $\mathcal B$ are false on $u$.
+For maximum generality, we analyze Algorithm~\ref{par-alg1} in terms of two parameters $W, \epsilon$ from the Shearer LLLL criterion; see Appendix~\ref{app-kolm} for a precise definition.
 Theorem~\ref{equiv-thms} gives a few simpler LLL criteria, including the symmetric, asymmetric, and cluster-expansion criteria.
 For most applications, $W \leq \poly(n)$ and $\epsilon \geq \Omega(1)$.
-Our main result will be the following: \begin{theorem} Let $\mathcal B$ be a set of bad-events which has the following properties: \begin{enumerate} \item There is a resampling oracle satisfying (C1)---(C4), (D1), (D2). \item There is a BEC running in time $T$ and $\poly(n)$ processors. \item The Shearer criterion is satisfied with parameters $\epsilon, W$. \end{enumerate}
+Our main result will be the following: \begin{theorem} Let $\mathcal B$ be an amenable resampling-space.
+If the Shearer criterion is satisfied with parameters $\epsilon, W$, then Algorithm~\ref{par-alg1} runs in $O( \frac{ \log^4(n + W \epsilon)}{\epsilon} )$ time and $\poly(n, W)$ processors whp. \end{theorem}